About Xcopy Command in Windows

 You have choices to compress and split backup image, and password encrypt backup images during the backup process.
 You are able to restore these backups to computer even if it has dissimilar hardware.
 Command Line Clone is also an outstanding feature of the software.

-The File Sync feature in AOMEI Backupper will help you copy files to target location with schedule modes including real-time sync mode in simple steps.
+The Basic Sync feature in AOMEI Backupper will help you copy files to target location with schedule modes in simple steps.
 For users who do not familiar with Command Line operations, the graphical user-friendly interface is a good assistant.

 Following parts will emphasis on how to backup files from one location to another using CMD and how to sync files from one place to another in graphical user interface.
 Let’s take a closer look.